lolaedun/meditation/README.md

 ### Content - Media - Inspiration

-I have used the following websites to gather ideas, information, background images and sounds for the overall content of my website:
+I have used the following websites to gather ideas, information,code examples, background images and sounds for the overall content of my website.
+This website would not have been possible without all these amazing resources:

 * [Ben Sound](www.bensound.com)
 * [Dev Ed](https://www.youtube.com/watch?v=oMBXdZzYqEk&ab_channel=DevEdDevEd)